 Word Limit: 300

-If your abstract is accepted for inclusion in the 2023 SRF Early Career Session, the programme committee asks that the presenting ECR member register and participate in the Fertility 2023 conference.
-The first author of selected abstracts will give a short (3 min) presentation at the SRF satellite day ECR session, sponsored by the Reproduction and Fertility Journal.
+If your abstract is accepted for inclusion in the 2024 SRF Early Career Session, the presenter will be required to register and participate in Fertility 2024 conference.
+The first author of selected abstracts will give a short (3 min) presentation at the SRF satellite day EC session, sponsored by the Reproduction and Fertility Journal.

 Please note that you can submit your abstract at any time up to the closing date.